What Is the Connection Between CRP and Sleep Quality?

 What Is the Difference Between CRP and hs-CRP?

-The AHA/CDC cardiovascular-risk thresholds use hs-CRP: below 1.0 mg/L is low risk, 1.0-3.0 mg/L is moderate risk, and above 3.0 mg/L is high risk.
+A common hs-CRP cardiovascular-risk framework classifies below 1.0 mg/L as low risk, 1.0-3.0 mg/L as average or moderate risk, and above 3.0 mg/L as high risk.

 Is CRP Elevated With Sleep Apnea?